 With gloves, you don’t want them to have too much excess material on the palm when you close your fingers as if you were gripping the steering wheel as this would cause additional pressure points and make holding the steering wheel a little more uncomfortable.
 You also need to make sure that the glove fits snuggly at the tips of the fingers so that you have the best grip available.

-Just like the kart suits, there are gloves available in sizes suitable for children from the age of 8 upwards.
+Just like the kart suits, there are gloves available in sizes suitable for children.

 Choosing a pair of kart boots

 As mentioned earlier regarding the regulations, a pair of kart boots are required to provide adequate support for your ankles, but there is much more to them than that.

 Design & Comfort